-To ensure that the LPS properly reflects the current and future development potential of covenanted land there must be appropriate zoning.
-The TLC considers that, as a general rule, land subject to a conservation covenant ought first to be considered for the Landscape Conservation Zone or the Environmental Management Zone.
+To ensure that the LPS properly reflects the current and future development potential of covenanted land there must be the application of an appropriate zone to the land.
+The TLC considers that, as a general rule, land subject to a conservation covenant ought to be zoned Landscape Conservation Zone.
 The purposes of these zones properly reflect the underlying purpose to which covenanted land is put - that is (respectively), to "provide for the protection, conservation and management of landscape values" (clause 22.1.1 of the TPS) and to "provide for the protection, conservation and management of land with significant ecological, scientific, cultural or scenic value" (clause 23.1.1 of the TPS) and use compatible with those purposes (clauses 22.1.2 and 23.1.2 respectively).